The long-awaited Luminar AI feature has finally arrived…

 Next, I turn to the “tool of the hour”, Bokeh AI.
 I always start by setting it to 100, so I can better see the changes I apply.
 In the end, I usually reduce it to between 25 and 75.

 When you first open the Bokeh AI panel for any image, Luminar AI takes a couple of seconds to calculate the depth map.
 Just let it crunch the numbers.

-Next, I check the mask is applied.
+Next, I check if the mask is applied.
 If necessary, I grab a brush and add some details.
 Usually, hair or torn clothing poses the most trouble for the tool.
 Here comes the important part.
-To mask in the hair without creating sharp, unnatural-looking edges, I reduce the brush Opacity to around 30.
-You don’t need to brush in the hair to make it look natural.
+To mask the hair without creating sharp, unnatural-looking edges, I reduce the brush Opacity to around 30.
+You don’t need to brush the hair to make it look natural.